Computer Othello

 Computer Othello refers to computer architecture encompassing computer hardware and computer software capable of playing the game of Othello.
-It is also known as Reversi for Microsoft Windows (1.0-XP, 1985-2005) and Classic Mac OS (since 1984).
+A version of Othello was famously included in Microsoft Windows from version 1.0 to XP, where it is simply known as Reversi.

 Availability

 There are many Othello programs such as NTest, Saio, Edax, Cassio, Pointy Stone, Herakles, WZebra, and Logistello that can be downloaded from the Internet for free.
 These programs, when run on any up-to-date computer, can play games in which the best human players are easily defeated.
-This is because although the consequences of moves are predictable for both computers and humans, computers are better at envisaging them.
+This is because although the consequences of moves are predictable for both computers and humans, computers are better at exploring them.

 Search techniques

 Computer Othello programs search for any possible legal moves using a game tree.
 In theory, they examine all positions / nodes, where each move by one player is called a "ply".
 This search continues until a certain maximum search depth or the program determines that a final "leaf" position has been reached.

 A naive implementation of this approach, known as Minimax or Negamax, can only search to a small depth in a practical amount of time, so various methods have been devised to greatly increase the speed of the search for good moves.
-These are based on Alpha-beta pruning, Negascout, MTD(f), NegaC*.
+These are based on Alpha-beta pruning, Negascout, MTD(f), and NegaC*.
 The alphabeta algorithm is a method for speeding up the Minimax searching routine by pruning off cases that will not be used anyway.
 This method takes advantage of the fact that every other level in the tree will maximize and every other level will minimize.

 Several heuristics are also used to reduce the size of the searched tree: good move ordering, transposition table and selective Search.

 To speed up the search on machines with multiple processors or cores, a "parallel search" may be implemented.
 Several experiments have been made with the game Othello, like ABDADA or APHID On recent programs, the YBWC seems the preferred approach.